 8. Grand Central Hotel, Glasgow

 Head to Glasgow for a glamourous city centre stay at the Grand Central Hotel.
-Located in the heart of the city, the hotel is situated in an historic and impressive building which has seen a colourful array of guests stay here through the years, including politicians such as Winston Churchill and Hollywood stars like Frank Sinatra.
+Located in the heart of the city, the historic and impressive building has seen a colourful array of guests through the years, including Winston Churchill and Frank Sinatra.

-Offering a range of rooms to suit everyone, with luxury bedding, welcoming essentials, comfortable furnishing and added extras, you can indulge in a city stay with hundreds of award-winning attractions and things to see on your doorstep.
+Offering a range of rooms to suit everyone with luxury bedding, welcoming essentials, comfortable furnishing and added extras, you can indulge in a city stay with plenty of attractions to see on your doorstep.

 Book a stay at Grand Central Hotel and explore the western city of Scotland.